SexChrLab/FunctionalXandY/Analysis/Readme.md

 3. Once these genes have been selected, the genes can be written out and entered into Metascape (https://metascape.org/gp/index.html#/main/step1)
 4. An Excel can be downloaded with the results-- the Annotation tab should be saved as a comma-separated file (csv)
 5. This is entered as an additional input and used to create row annotations with specific fields
+6. This also includes code to create a circos plot of all the consistent gene profiles we created (Figure 4).

 ```TCGA_co_aneuploidy.Rmd```